 The imposition of off-site levies is a mechanism by which a municipality may collect all or some of the capital dollars needed to construct new infrastructure required to support growth.
-The Municipal Government Act ("MGA") defines categories of permissible off-site levies:
+The Municipal Government Act (MGA) defines categories of permissible off-site levies:

-- New or expanded facilities for the storage, transmission, treatment or supply of water; - New or expanded facilities for the treatment, movement or disposal or sanitary sewage; - New or expanded storm sewer drainage facilities; - New or expanded roads required for or impacted by a subdivision or development; and - Land required for or in connecting with any of the above described facilities.
+- New or expanded facilities for the storage, transmission, treatment or supply of water; - New or expanded facilities for the treatment, movement or disposal of sanitary sewage; - New or expanded storm sewer drainage facilities; - New or expanded roads required for or impacted by a subdivision or development; - New or expanded recreation facilities; - New or expanded fire halls; - New or expanded police stations; - New or expanded libraries; and - Land required for or in connecting with any of the above described facilities.